hfog2066/holbertonschool-low_level_programming/0x18-dynamic_libraries/README.md

-<h1>This repository contains 0x18.C-Dynamic libraries, tasks for Hoberton School.</h1>
+<h1>This repository contains 0x18.C-Dynamic libraries, tasks for Holberton School.</h1>
 <br>
 <hr>
 <h4>0.
 A library is not a luxury but one of the necessities of life.</h4>